adamlove86/esphome_projects/README.md

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
-You are free to share and adapt the material for non-commercial purposes, provided appropriate credit is given.
+You are free to share and adapt the material, provided appropriate credit is given.

 ## Issues

 If you encounter any issues, please use ChatGPT or similar.
 This is just for my version control and a bit of a showcase.